Lucky31001/Lucky31001/README.md

 - 👯 I’m looking to collaborate on Projets
 - 🤔 I’m looking for help with C++ because it's a little difficulte without documentation
 - 💬 Ask me about... hhhmmmmm my passions
-- 📫 How to reach me: DON'T REACH ME ! ( just jocking, use my Instagram or my Linkedin )
+- 📫 How to reach me: DON'T REACH ME ! ( just kiding, use my Instagram or my Linkedin )
 - ⚡ Fun fact: Good joke